Zwi Migdal: Modus operandi

 The organization lured girls and young women from Europe in several ways.
-For instance, a well-mannered and elegant-looking man would appear in a poor Jewish village in Poland or Russia.
-He would advertise his search for young women to work in the homes of wealthy Jews in Argentina by posting an ad in the local synagogue.
-Fearful of pogroms and often in desperate economic circumstances, the parents would send their daughters away with these men, hoping to give them a fresh start.
-Another popular ruse was to find pretty girls and marry them, usually in a ceremony known as a "shtille chupah" (Yiddish expression, meaning a quick wedding ceremony).
+Pindel describes one ruse in which a well-mannered and elegant-looking man would appear in a poor Jewish village in Poland or Russia.
+He would advertise his search for young women to work in the homes of wealthy Jews in Argentina by posting an advertisement in the local synagogue.
+Fearful of pogroms and often in desperate economic circumstances, parents would send their daughters away with the man, hoping that this might offer them a fresh start.

+Another popular ruse was to find pretty girls and marry them, usually in a quick wedding ceremony known in Yiddish as a "shtille chupah".
 The girls bade their families farewell and boarded ships to Argentina, believing that they were on their way toward a better future.
 The rape of the girls and abuse as sex slaves often started on the ship.
 Some of them were married off to local men so that they could obtain entry visas.

-Prostitutes who failed to satisfy their clients were beaten, fined or sent to work in rural houses.
+Prostitutes who failed to satisfy their clients were beaten, fined, or sent to work in rural houses.
 Every business transaction was logged.
 The ruffians held a "meat market" where newly arrived girls were paraded naked in front of traders in places such as Hotel Palestina and Cafe Parisienne.
-These activities went on undisturbed because government officials, judges and journalists frequented the brothels.
-City officials, politicians and police officers were bribed.
+These activities went on undisrupted because government officials, judges, and journalists frequented the brothels.
+City officials, politicians, and police officers were bribed.
 The pimps had powerful connections everywhere.
 The largest brothels in Buenos Aires housed as many as 60 to 80 sex slaves.
 Although there were brothels all over Argentina, most were in Buenos Aires, in the Jewish quarter on Junin Street.